NXPPlugNTrust/nano-package/examples/se05x_qi_auth/readme.rst

 =======================================================================

 Build the example ``examples/se05x_qi_auth/sa_qi_auth`` for ``lpcxpresso55s69_cpu0`` with Zephyr build system.
-See :ref:`se05x_zephyr_integration` for details on how to build with Zephyr.
+See ``Getting Started with Zephyr + SE05x`` for details on how to build with Zephyr.

 Porting